Engineering

 The interaction medium inside the VENDOR.Max sealed switching unit provides boundary conditions for the discharge dynamics.
 It is not an energy source, not a fuel, and not a consumable resource.

 The actual switching unit is sealed, and its specific internal medium is implementation-dependent (protected as engineering know-how at TRL 5–6).
 Independent of implementation: the electromagnetic field generated by the C2.1–C2.3 charge state (supplied through Contour-A internal dynamics and sustained through the secondary-winding feedback path) acts on charge carriers; the medium defines the physical context of this action but does not contribute energy to it.
-In the canonical Maxwell–Lorentz description, the field is the mediator structuring the energy transfer (Poynting flux), and the carriers respond to the local field as a boundary-condition medium.
+In the canonical Maxwell–Lorentz description, the electromagnetic field mediates the transfer and redistribution of energy (Poynting flux), and the carriers respond to the local field as a boundary-condition medium.

 This is the same physical role that an interaction medium plays in classical vacuum-tube devices and pulsed-power devices — the medium is part of the regime but does not supply it.